-The British Columbia's Children's Hospital Foundation (the "Foundation") is incorporated under the Societies Act (British Columbia).
-The Foundation transitioned to the new Societies Act (British Columbia) on January 10, 2017.
+British Columbia's Children's Hospital Foundation (the "Foundation") is incorporated under the laws of British Columbia and transitioned to the new Societies Act (British Columbia) on January 10, 2017.

 The Foundation promotes the development of child health care, in particular at the British Columbia's Children's Hospital, part of the Children's and Women's Health Centre of British Columbia (the "Health Centre"), by providing financial support for the development of research, patient care and education, and the purchase of equipment and facilities.